THE BOOK OF PROPHETS:

-There was a poor farmer just outside the walls of the towered city name Shay.
+There was a poor farmer just outside the walls of the towered city, named Shay.
 One day Shay told his wife, Anya he was going to market for more supplies.
 Walking with a stick in hand Shay journeyed down the wall-stone road from Mithar to Lindol as was his custom.
 Up ahead was a single stranger.
 Shay thought it odd that there were no wagons or other people on the road, but he continued even so.
 From time to time the gray cloaked figure up ahead would slow down and turn to look back at Shay, all without a greeting or sign.
 Having his pointed hood up, no face could be seen.

 Shay called out, “Yo stranger, is there something wrong; something you need?”
 Suddenly to his shock the cloaked man burst into flames.
 There was no fright, no crying out or any reaction to pain from the stranger.
 The man kept walking down the stone road as though nothing had occurred.
 Several steps later, and still he continued walking down the road, albeit consumed in fire.
 There was no reaction from the torched man to the shock of the farmer Shay.